BitModern/test-quality-doc/docs/Overview.md

 ## Milestones

-Your Milestones are how you track progress of an event that is planned by you.
-It could be a , and the graph shows you the results from your Test Runs in that milestone.
-The view is dependent on the date range that you select in the top right of the graph.
+Your Milestones are how you track progress of a planned event.
+It could be a new release, or feature or whatever you choose to track.
+The graph at the top of the page shows you the results from your Test Runs in that milestone.
+The view is dependent on the date range or milestone that you select in the top right of the graph.

-The graph is colour coded, so you can see what number of tests passed and what failed etc.
+To help identify the different test results over time, the results in the graph are colour coded.

+Filtering the displayed results - Clicking on the different statuses at the base of the graph will hide or show those results on the graph.

 ## Run History